mousekeys/Image_Classification/README.md

 - **Conv2d:** Initial convolution layer with 9,408 parameters.
 - **BatchNorm2d:** Batch normalization applied after each convolution.
-- **BasicBlock:** The core building block of ResNet, containing two convolutional layers followed by batch normalization and a residual connection.
+- **BasicBlock:** The core building block of the model, contains two convolutional layers followed by batch normalization and a residual connection.

 ## Model Architecture